nitubhaskar/Compact/README.md

-Compact Kernel Version : 1.2.4
+Compact Kernel Version: Test
-For Samsung GT-S5512 : Galaxy Y PRO DUOS
+For Samsung GT-S5302 : Galaxy POCKET DUOS

 Introduction:
 ~~~~~~~~~~~~~

-This kernel source code repository has all my files downloaded from various links and research in XDA site to build a kernel for 5512 phone and a lot of help from manoranjan2050.
+This kernel source code repository has all my files downloaded from various links and research in XDA site to build a kernel for 5302 phone and a lot of help from manoranjan2050.
 It includes tools to building the kernel, compress the kernel image (zImage, RamDisk), also menuconfig to config kernel, extract boot.img to get zImage & RamDisk.

 Folders Description: